-What happens to jail population when we the change bail policy?
+What happens to the jail population when we the change bail policy?

 We are changing the way public defenders fight illegal pretrial incarceration.
-With an attorney in every borough of New York City, our Women’s Pretrial Release Initiative, and a litigation team dedicated to transformative impact litigation, we are fighting every day to ensure that all of our incarcerated clients have the resources necessary to confront their pretrial incarceration.
+With an attorney in every borough of New York City, our Women’s Pretrial Release Initiative, and a legal team dedicated to transformative bail litigation in New York’s trial and appellate courts, we are fighting every day to challenge our clients’ pretrial detention innovatively and effectively.

 We are one of the state’s leading voices on criminal justice policy.
-Working with the New York City Council and Mayor’s office we have fought to facilitate our client’s release from Rikers Island and regulate abusive practices by the Department of Corrections.
-Working with state legislators, we are advancing the cause for comprehensive criminal justice reform in Albany.
+Working with the New York City Council and Mayor’s office we have fought to facilitate our clients’ release from Rikers Island and challenge abusive practices by the Department of Corrections.
+Working with state legislators, we are advancing comprehensive criminal justice reform in Albany.

 Our most important job is to get our clients back to their families and community.
 Our social work team works directly with our clients, their families, and our attorneys to ensure that clients get back home with the support that they need to overcome the difficulty of reentering the community after spending time incarcerated.

-We work in a wide variety of coalitions to advance the interests of our clients.
-In partnership with local defender organizations, community bail funds, and impacted communities we are combating the system’s injustices.
-We also train attorneys throughout New York, and work with national civil rights and defender organizations to ensure the community’s vision for reform becomes a reality.
+We belong to a variety of coalitions dedicated to advancing the interests of our clients.
+We partner with local defender organizations, community bail funds, and impacted communities to combat the systemic injustices.
+We also train attorneys throughout New York state, and work with national civil rights and defender organizations to ensure the community’s vision for reform becomes a reality.